 Be informed, be motivated, and be inspired to STAND UP FOR JUSTICE.
 Together we will build on our past to make a better future.

 - Explore a virtual museum with the mission to preserve local black history.

 - Browse our books on black history and prominent historic figures.

 - Read former, related History Highlights articles.

 - Buy the Emmy© Award winning film, “Let ‘Em Know You’re There” by Readily Apparent Media, in partnership with the Onondaga Historical Association, about former Syracuse Nationals NBA player, Jim Tucker, and his 63 year long triple-double record.

 - Other films available for purchase: Syracuse’s 15th Ward and Beyond Documentary, The Jerry Rescue: Syracuse Defies the Fugitive Slave Law

 - Once the Onondaga Historical Association’s museum in downtown Syracuse (321 Montgomery Street) opens, visit the amazing Freedom Bound: Syracuse & The Underground Railroad exhibit dedicated to the history of anti-slavery and the Underground Railroad activity in Onondaga County.

 - OHA commissioned play, “Possessing Harriet” by award winning playwright, Kyle Bass, Possessing Harriet.
 The show had its professional debut at Syracuse Stage in October, 2018.
 The following summer, July 2019, the performance traveled to the Franklin Stage Company.
-The play will be presented for its third production from September 23, 2020 to October 17, 2020 at the East Lynne Theater in Cape May, NJ (click here to purchase tickets).
+The play will be presented at the East Lynne Theater in Cape May, NJ, and by SUNY Cortland in 2022.